Why Enterprises Need a Great Backup Strategy

 Teams scrambled and a complete rebuild process was started once system priorities were captured.
 Without any backups, it took more than a month to recover from this outage.

 Time is money.
-With the extent of this outage, there were no savings gained by passing on the backups of test and development environments.
+With the extent of this outage, there were no savings gained by passing on the backups of development and testing environments.

 Do not work in an IT silo.
 Make your backup decisions with application owners and do not base your decisions from assumptions.

-Backup Test and Development environments with business-driven SLAs (service level agreements) in mind.
+Backup Development and Testing environments with business-driven SLAs (service level agreements) in mind.

 Know your backup RPOs (recovery point objective) and RTOs (recovery time objective).
-Check your current test and development backup SLAs to determine if any changes need to be made immediately to properly support your business.
+Check your current development and testing backup SLAs to determine if any changes need to be made immediately to properly support your business.

 Stay tuned for next time when I talk about unexpected issues when automating desktop deployments and how backups can ensure a quick recovery.